wember/nanosim/docs/OPTIMIZATIONS.md

 **GPU acceleration is not cost-effective for this project:**

-- Current JIT implementation already achieves 70-106x speedup
+- Current JIT implementation already achieves ~3,881x speedup (single-core)
-- Combined with parallel processing: ~1400x total speedup
+- Combined with parallel processing: ~8,900x total speedup
-- Production runs: 27 hours → 1.2 minutes (fast enough!)
+- Production runs: 2.48 hours → 1.0 second (fast enough!)
-- GPU would save ~0.6 minutes at cost of weeks of development
+- GPU would save <1 second at cost of weeks of development
 - Better to use the tool for actual research than optimize further

 **Bottom line:** The law of diminishing returns has been reached.
 Focus on science, not optimization.